htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``DOCKER_DROP_ALL_CAPABILITIES`` :index:`DOCKER_DROP_ALL_CAPABILITIES`
     A class ad expression, which defaults to true.
-Evaluated in the context of the job ad and the machine ad, when true, runs the docker container with the command line option –drop-all-capabilities.
+Evaluated in the context of the job ad and the machine ad, when true, runs the docker container with the command line option -drop-all-capabilities.
     Admins should be very careful with this setting, and only allow trusted users to run with full linux capabilities within the container.